moleculerjs/site/source/docs/0.13/networking.md

 {% endnote %}

 ### Custom serializer
-You can also create your custom serializer module.
+Custom serializer module can be created.
 We recommend to copy the source of [JSONSerializer](https://github.com/moleculerjs/moleculer/blob/master/src/serializers/json.js) and implement the `serialize` and `deserialize` methods.

 #### Create custom serializer
 ```js